5jt/dyalog-cookbook/manuscript/12_help.md

 ![The context menu](images/ContextMenu.png)

-As a developer you should have no problem to master these commands.
+As a developer you should have no problem mastering these commands.

 ## Compiling the help system